-You can read a preview of FIVEFOLD—and purchase the e-book—from the following locations:
+You can read a preview of FIVEFOLD here:

-My second book – tentatively titled Almost Human – will be released in the last 3 months of 2022.
+My second book is called Almost Human and it will be released in August 2022.
 A collection of short fiction, it will be published by IFWG Publishing Australia.
 The collection is a mix of previously published stories along with new fiction, with the original stories representing just over 50% of the manuscript.

 In this collection of short fiction, you will encounter stories set in a near future, where neuroscience and technology are used to rehabilitate convicted criminals with unexpected results.
 In the icy winter of a distant Transylvania, a struggle for freedom from Ottoman oppression unfolds.
 In the present, one man struggles to accept his failed marriage and to provide what his daughter needs.
 A pair of cursed lovers live out multiple incarnations, doomed to always find one another, yet never be together.
 And when a mythical figure walks amongst us, his notes in the margins of history become clear.

 The past, present and future blur when we consider what it is to be Almost Human.

 The Salt Lines duology are next in the queue for release and are best described as a historically-based fantasy.
 The fantastic team at IFWG Publishing Australia are also publishing these books with working titles and dates as follows:

 Here is an early attempt at a back cover blurb: